LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 Among all the large towns (or small cities) that we visited, [**Quimper**](https://en.wikipedia.org/wiki/Quimper) was one of the ones I liked the most.
 Several gardens, beautiful houses and the usual town center full of nice shops, boutiques and restaurants.
 Also, the Cathedral has a feature that makes it special.
 The main nave is bended in the middle, so much that it is clearly perceived both inside and outside the temple.

-**Bonus recommendation**: [Le Sistrot](http://www.openstreetmap.org/node/2027870260), this marvellous place is both cider house and refined restaurant, they served us one of the best meals of the entire trip.
+**Bonus recommendation**: [Le Sistrot](http://www.openstreetmap.org/node/2027870260), this marvelous place is both cider house and refined restaurant, they served us one of the best meals of the entire trip.
 They had in the menu dozens of different ciders from all over the world and of many different types, for example I ordered one made of 5 different kinds of apples.
 I was left wanting to order the add-on for the menu that included a different cider to match with each plate, dessert included.

 ## Ville Close